M.T. Bridwell / L.T. Bridwell

 Lewis T. Bridwell, born ~1856, was listed as Moses T. Bridwell's son in the 1860 & 1870 census.
 In an 1890 DC directory, his occupation was listed as a saloon owner and his father was listed as a bottler.
 His father died in 1892, so presumably he took over the bottling business at that time.
 There is a photo of L.T.
 Bridwell's Oyster bar at 615 7th street in the book "Images of America Southwest Washington DC" with a sign that says Christian Heurich's Lager Beer was bottled by L.T.
 Bridwell2.
 He shows up in DC city directories as both a bottler (1892) and a saloon owner (1888-1891).

-In August of 1883, Lewis Bridwell was a wholesale and retail liquor dealer at 615 7th St SW, and had to sell his business to William C. Scribner to pay off his debts.
-4
+In August of 1883, Lewis Bridwell was a wholesale and retail liquor dealer at 615 7th St SW, and had to sell his business to William C. Scribner to pay off his debts4.
+Lewis Bridwell shows up again in the 1894 city directory at 615 7th St. SW, listed under Wine & Liquors.

 In December of 1900, 61 year old Clementina Bridwell and 29 year old Cora Bridwell were arrested at 361 M St SW for drinking at an unlicensed bar5.
 I suspect Clementina was Moses's wife.

-bridwell2 (enlarge) This is an aqua 6.75" hutchinson bottle marked:
+This is an aqua 6.75" hutchinson bottle embossed:

 back: THIS BOTTLE / NOT TO BE SOLD